 Thumb sucking is normal.
 Most babies suck on things including their own thumbs.
 Thumb sucking in infants and young children has a soothing effect and does little harm and most children will stop by the time they are about 4 years old.
 If they do continue to suck their thumb beyond this age it is important to tell your dentist who will check to see if it is affecting your child’s teeth.

-So how can you help your child stop?
+How can you help your child stop using a Dummy or Thumbsucking?

 Home remedies such as placing a glove, sock or thumb guard before bedtime, painting the thumb with various foul tasting substances can be successful if combined with positive reinforcement and encouragement; praise your child when they are not sucking their thumb rather than scolding them when they are.
 Let your child know that placing a sock or thumb guard over his hand at night is not a punishment, just a way to help him remember to avoid sucking.